Cherreads

 "unngh—I shouldn't have woken up.
 There goes sleeping."

 While her vision adjusted to the dark, she groaned and pushed herself up with one arm.
 Moving on autopilot, she stumbled toward the bathroom, flicking on the fan and light at the same time.
-Water ran as she washed her face then she rummaged through a small bag, fishing out a few pills and tossing them down her throat.
+Water ran while she washed her face, then she rummaged through a small bag, fished out a few pills, and tossed them down her throat.

 Feels like someone's pulling at my muscles…damn it.

-In that though, she padded back into the bedroom and quietly opened the closet.
+With that thought, she padded back into the bedroom and quietly opened the closet.

 She changed into something more comfortable—a beige, flowy skirt that stopped just above her ankles and a loose blouse.
-She buttoned it haphazardly, slipping on a pair of white sneakers, careful not to tug at the necklace resting against her collarbone.
+She buttoned it haphazardly, slipped on a pair of white sneakers, and made sure not to tug at the necklace resting against her collarbone.

-By the front door, she grabs her purse and puts on her ear buds.
+By the front door, she grabbed her purse and put in her earbuds.

 With no real destination in mind, she wandered at an easy pace.
-The corridors were only half-lit at this hour, a pattern of black and white.
+The corridors were only half lit at this hour, everything split into black and white.

-She turned corners without a though, following nothing in particular until warmness spilled out from ahead.
+She turned corners without a thought, following nothing in particular until warmth spilled out from somewhere ahead.

 Nestled between two closed storefronts was a small instrument shop, its lights still on.
 Warm and inviting, strings and polished wood visible through the glass.